Temporal Lobe & Focal Epilepsies

 - Figure-of-4 sign: extended arm = contralateral to seizure onset

 HS Type 1 (CA1 + CA3 + CA4 loss, CA2 sparing) = most common (60–80%) AND best surgical outcome.
-Prolonged febrile seizures in childhood → latent period → drug-resistant mTLE = classic HS Type 1 board narrative.
+Complex or prolonged febrile seizures (febrile status epilepticus per FEBSTAT cohort) in childhood → latent period → drug-resistant mTLE = classic HS Type 1 board narrative; simple febrile seizures are NOT associated.
+CA1 (Sommer sector) is the most vulnerable hippocampal subfield; CA2 is the most resistant.

 EEG in Temporal Lobe Epilepsy